jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 lab Spark Streaming recovers and eventually picks up the right file.
 If you want to fix this issue, copy to other location in HDFS and then use `hdfs –mv` command to move the file into `/tmp/datastreams`.
-The mv command is in a atomic operation.*
+The mv command is in a atomic operation.
+The same is true for most filesystems, to create the file in one atomic operation, use 'mv'*

 If you look in the streaming window you will see the result of the processing.
 You will notice that the words were converted to upper case